khatfield/php-HolidayLibrary/README.md

 * Labor            - 1st Mon of Sep
 * Columbus         - 2nd Mon of Oct
 * Thanksgiving     - 4th Thurs of Nov

+## Included Examples
+* `examples/datepicker/`: Using the holiday library to exclude holidays from the jQuery UI Datepicker
+* `examples/get_year/`: Get holiday dates for a given year.
+Displays both actual dates and observances.